(Click the title to expand each section.)

 Are there any other obligations related to Time and Effort Certification that I am obligated to fulfill in addition to certifying semi-annually?

-What happens if a PI does not certify?
+What happens if a PI does not certify time and effort?

 Failure to certify during the certification period is failure to comply with UT-Pan American, UT System, and federal policy.
 This can result in having all sponsored projects frozen until the certification is complete.
 (HOP 4.10.5 - University Payroll Distribution Confirmation for Grants, Contracts and Other Agreements)